octoberv29/android-movies-app/README.md

 # android-movies-app

+## Brief Summary of the app

+This app is designed for helping users to discover movies.
+It uses themoviedb's APIs to fetch movie data.
+It has three core screens that provide the following functionality: a list of popular movies, details about a specific movie, and a search function for finding a movie by name.

+### List of key libraries used

+- Android Architecture Components (ViewModel, LiveData, Paging, Navigation Graph, etc)
+- Dagger
+- RxJava
+- Kotlin Coroutines and StateFlow
+- Retrofit
+- JUnit, Mockk, Espresso

 ### Engineering practices used

 This list includes some of the recommended engineering practices I used while implementing the app to demonstrate performance, readability, maintainability, testability, scalability, and simplicity: